cseftw/cseftw/README.md

 ## Working on 🕵️‍♂️

-- 🔭 I’m currently working on **python automated projects for enumeration**
+- 🔭 I’m currently working on **python automated tools for enumeration**

 - 🌱 I’m currently learning **buffer overflows and active directory**